-We continue to believe that all economists, and particularly those who are transfer pricing professionals, should celebrate the contributions of Charles Berry, a remarkable man who has been in many ways the father of the transfer pricing rules in the international tax transfer pricing regime.
-A key lesson we take away from Dr. Berry's work, which we want to share with current transfer pricing practitioners, is that the Berry Ratio - applied in the right set of facts and circumstances and done properly - can be the most reliable (US) and most appropriate (OECD) measure of an arm's length result.
-The Berry Ratio is more than a simple, optional profit level indicator; the Berry Ratio can be the best method in the right set of facts and circumstances.
+We believe that all economists, and particularly those who are transfer pricing professionals, should celebrate the contributions of Charles Berry, a remarkable man who has been in many ways the father of the transfer pricing rules in the international tax transfer pricing regime.
+A key lesson to take away from Dr. Berry's work is that the Berry Ratio-applied in the right set of facts and circumstances and done properly-can be the most reliable (US) and most appropriate (OECD) measure of an arm's length result.
+The Berry Ratio is more than a simple, optional profit level indicator; the Berry Ratio can be the best method in the right set of facts and circumstances - even for the digital economy.